ts-defold/tsd-template-yagames/README.md

 - Full BoilerPlate game project ready to transpile and go
 - File watcher via `npm run dev` to transpile on save

+## Bonus
+- Throwback retro console frame with virtual dpad and buttons that work with touch input on mobile
+- Online and ofline Leaderboards

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*

 ## Quick Start